Awarded by Brittany University, France

 Learners will have to do a Research Project with a total word count of 7,000-8,000 words after the completion of the 4 taught modules.

-- Applicants for Direct Entry to this Final Year Top Up programme will be expected to have 120 ECTS credits or equivalent gained in a related programme to their chosen specialisation and accepted by Brittany Université.
+- Applicants for this Final year Top-Up programme will be expected to have 240 UK credits or 120 ECTS credits equivalent to 2 academic years of study OR

 Advanced Standing/ Exemptions/ Credits Transfer (APL)

 Consideration for the above for students admitted onto the programme may be considered either at the beginning of a programme, or beyond the beginning of a programme, through an assessment of that student’s prior learning, whether certificated or un-certificated.
 The process for making such a decision is known as the Accreditation of Prior Learning (APL) is a matter of academic judgment exercised by the appointed panel considering applications and approvals of APL.

 Where cohorts of students are to be admitted with advanced standing on a regular basis, the arrangement should be subject to an Academic Progression Agreement.

 The Top Up BA (Hons) in Business Administration consist of 4 taught modules each accruing 10 ECTS credits and a Research Project of 20 ECTS credits totaling 60 ECTS credits.